noisrucer/girok/README.md

 As I just found out about this transparency (and I'm lazy), I'll leave the below demonstrations as before.
 I'll update later.. :)

-p.s) Please upload images great for backgrounds in the issue (make sure to keep the copyrights) so that other people can see!

 ### Contribute your favorite background images! <a name="contributeimage"></a>

 If you think your background image is awesome, you can contribute by sharing it with other people!
 Please visit the [detailed guide](https://github.com/noisrucer/girok/tree/develop/background-images/README.md).